Relativity and decoherence of spacetime superpositions: Relativity of Spacetime Superpositions

-where we have utilised the notation $| \tilde{\psi} \rangle \equiv | \psi \rangle$ to distinguish the \textit{representation} of the state of the spacetime from that of Eq.\ (\ref{eq2}), though as emphasised, the two states are equivalent.
-This relationship follows from classical general relativity and the basic tenets of quantum theory, namely that symmetries can be represented with unitary operators \cite{Loveridge2018}.
-We emphasise that the spacetimes are related by a simple relabelling of, for example, the origin of coordinates, and not an active translation of the mass through some pre-existing curved spacetime.
-Such relabelling of quantum coordinates is consistent with existing frameworks for quantum reference frames and their more recent extensions to curved spacetime \cite{kabelhttps://doi.org/10.48550/arxiv.2207.00021,delahamettehttps://doi.org/10.48550/arxiv.2112.11473}.
+where by construction $| \bar{\psi} \rangle \equiv | \psi \rangle$ but we use this notation to distinguish the \textit{representation} of the state from that in Eq.~(\ref{eq2}), though as emphasised, the two states are equivalent.
+We reiterate that this relationship follows from general relativity and the basic tenets of quantum theory, namely that symmetries can be represented with unitary operators.
+We also stress that in the case of translations, the spacetimes are related by a simple relabelling of, for example, the origin of coordinates, and not an active translation of the source mass through some pre-existing curved spacetime.